Helping Your Child Transition Into Middle School or Junior High - Topic Overview

 responsibilities, such as homework and after-school sports.
 Help them organize

 and set aside time for each task.
-Keep track of how long the task takes to
+Keep track of how long the task takes, so you can find out whether your time allotments need to be adjusted.

 - Poor grades.